Ray Clemence: Management

-Clemence retired in 1988 and joined the coaching staff at Spurs, working his way through to the first team, before leaving to become joint manager of Barnet (with fellow goalkeeper Gary Phillips) in January 1994.
-At the start of the 1994–95 season, he took sole charge leading Barnet to ninth and 13th in Division 3.
+Clemence retired in 1988 and joined the coaching staff at Tottenham, working his way through to the first team, before leaving to become joint manager of Barnet (with fellow goalkeeper Gary Phillips) in January 1994.
+At the start of the 1994–95 season, he took sole charge leading Barnet to ninth and 13th in the Third Division.

 England coaching team

-In August 1996 he was recruited by his former Spurs and England teammate Glenn Hoddle as goalkeeping coach for the England team, a position he continued to hold under Hoddle's successors Kevin Keegan and Sven-Göran Eriksson.
-He remained in that position under Steve McClaren until he was replaced by Italian Franco Tancredi as goalkeeping coach in December 2007, as Fabio Capello took charge of the national team.
-Clemence, however, remained part of the England backroom staff, and when Roy Hodgson took over as manager, he reinstated Clemence to the Goalkeeper coach role.
-On 11 June 2012, he snapped his Achilles tendon during England's warmups for their game against France during Euro 2012.
+In August 1996, he was recruited by his former Spurs and England teammate Glenn Hoddle as goalkeeping coach for the England national team, a position he continued to hold under Hoddle's successors Kevin Keegan and Sven-Göran Eriksson.
+He remained in that position under Steve McClaren, until he was replaced by Italian Franco Tancredi as goalkeeping coach in December 2007, as Fabio Capello took charge of the national team.
+Clemence, however, remained part of the England backroom staff, and when Roy Hodgson took over as manager, he reinstated Clemence as goalkeeper coach.
+On 11 June 2012, he snapped his Achilles tendon during England's warmups for their game against France during UEFA Euro 2012.
+He was also England's Head of international teams, managing all the junior, women's and disability teams.

-He was the head of the F.A.'s Head of Development Team, where his role was to oversee the England under 16s, 17s, 18s, 19s and 20 sides, working with England U21 coach Stuart Pearce in monitoring the players' progress to the U21 side.
-He also occasionally worked as a pundit on TV and radio, and commented on current goalkeeping stories in football.

-In 2013, Clemence retired; being "lavishly saluted", and being bought a gift from the England national team; despite his last appearance at an international level being 30 years earlier.
+In 2013, Clemence retired; being "lavishly saluted", and being bought a gift from the England team; despite his last appearance at an international level being 30 years earlier.

 Personal life and death

 Clemence was appointed an MBE in the 1987 Birthday Honours for services to football.
-His son, Stephen, was a midfield player who came through the ranks at Spurs and Birmingham City, before retiring injured from Leicester City in 2010.
-He was the Newcastle United first team coach under Steve Bruce.
+His son, Stephen was a midfield player who came through the ranks at Tottenham Hotspur and Birmingham City, before retiring due to injury at Leicester City in 2010.
+He was appointed manager of Gillingham in 2023, then Barrow in 2024.
 Clemence's daughter Sarah also has footballing connections, being the wife of former Crystal Palace and Nottingham Forest manager and Scotland striker Dougie Freedman.
+He also occasionally worked as a pundit on TV and radio, and commented on current goalkeeping stories in football.

 In February 2005, Clemence announced that he had been diagnosed with prostate cancer and that he would spend time away from the England squad whilst he received treatment.
-He was the second member of Eriksson's staff to be diagnosed with prostate cancer; Brian Kidd was diagnosed with the disease prior to Euro 2004.
+He was the second member of Eriksson's staff to be diagnosed with prostate cancer; Brian Kidd was diagnosed with the disease prior to UEFA Euro 2004.
+He died from prostate cancer at his home in Corby on 15 November 2020, at the age of 72.

 Clemence is held in high regard by both Liverpool and Tottenham fans.
 He was voted in at No. 11 on the Liverpool Football Club web site poll 100 Players Who Shook The Kop; he was also the highest placed goalkeeper.
 He was also chosen as goalkeeper in the BBC's Merseyside team of the 20th century, and topped Total Football's poll of the best ever goalkeeper, beating players of the calibre of Peter Shilton, Lev Yashin, Gordon Banks and Pat Jennings.

-Clemence died on 15 November 2020, after 15 years with prostate cancer.
-He was 72.
+Shortly before his death, a mural near Anfield was created in his honour.